Updated Aug. 2022

 - Seek professional guidance without delay.

-Contrary to what you see on television, in the movies or in catalogs, investigating illegal electronic surveillance is intensive work requiring expensive equipment and specialized knowledge.
+Contrary to what you see on television, in the movies or in catalogs, investigating illegal eavesdropping attacks is intensive work requiring expensive equipment and specialized knowledge.
 You should expect a professional sweep team to have about $250,000+ dollars invested in their instrumentation.
-Their personnel will have extensive experience in physical security, corporate investigations, communications electronics, and computer networks.
+Their personnel will have extensive experience with many types of eavesdropping attacks, as well as in physical security, corporate investigations, communications electronics, and computer networks.

 Hint: Be careful when checking the Internet for someone to assist you.
 The web is spidered with faceless websites and anonymous “experts.”
 Carefully vet who you will be trusting.

-Counterespionage Tip: Get a referral from a security professional.
+Business Counterespionage Tip: Get a referral from a security professional.
 Contact a corporate security director or professional security organization for a knowledgeable recommendation.
-Although hiring “the best” might be more costly initially, it will be worth the effort, and will save you time and money in the long run.
+Although hiring “the best” might be more costly initially, it will be worth the effort and will save you time and money in the long run.

 3 – The Drop-by Spies